Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 (LAUGHTER)

-SALVANT: And that song happens to be - it just happens to be so catchy, and it's - I love that song, and I think it's hilarious.
-And it actually - I remember playing it for a few friends.
-And we had this big debate on whether feminism was still appropriate, whether it was a real thing, whether, you know - and we started talking about gender and all these things that are really important to me.
+MCLORIN SALVANT: And that song happens to be - it just happens to be so catchy and it's - I love that song, and I think it's hilarious.
+And it actually - I remember playing it for a few friends, and we had this big debate on whether feminism was still appropriate, whether it was a real thing, whether, you know - and we started talking about gender and all these things that are really important to me.
 And I thought, well, that's wonderful, that's - I'm glad that we could talk about these things just from listening to this particular song.

-GROSS: OK (laughter), so we should hear a little bit of you singing it.
+GROSS: OK, so we should hear a little bit of you singing it.
 So this is "Wives And Lovers" from Cecile McLorin Salvant's new album "For One To Love."
 So as you listen, go comb your hair and fix your makeup.
 Here we go.

 (SOUNDBITE OF SONG, "WIVES AND LOVERS")

-SALVANT: (Singing) Hey, little girl, comb your hair, fix your makeup.
-Soon he will open the door.
-Don't think because there's a ring on your finger, you needn't try anymore, for wives should always be lovers, too.
-Run to his arms the moment he comes home to you.
+MCLORIN SALVANT: (Singing) Hey, little girl, comb your hair, fix your makeup, soon he will open the door.
+Don't think because there's a ring on your finger, you needn't try anymore.
+For wives should always be lovers too, run to his arms the moment he comes home to you.
 I'm warning you.
-Day after day...

 GROSS: That's Cecile McLorin Salvant from her new album, "For One To Love."
 I feel like there should be, like, giant quotation marks around that song when you sing it...

-SALVANT: Yeah, of course.
-But, I mean, you would still - you wouldn't - I feel like today - hearing that song today, you wouldn't be, like, OK, I need to go fix myself up and, you know, wax and...
+MCLORIN SALVANT: Yeah, of course.
+But I mean, you would still - you wouldn't, I fell like - today - hearing that song today, you wouldn't be, like, OK, I need to go fix myself up and, you know, wax and...

 GROSS: So I'm just wondering, when you look for sexist songs, what are some of the ones that came up that you decided not to do?